Here’s How George HW Bush’s ‘No New Taxes’ Pledge Changed American Economic Policy & Cross-Party Politics

 Still, Bush suffered for his decision when it came time for re-election, both in the party’s primary and in his run against Clinton.
 Conservatives Rush Limbaugh and Grover Norquist blamed what they saw as Bush’s broken promise for his loss.

 According to Klein, then House-Minority whip Newt Gingrich seized on a conservative rebellion against Bush’s capitulation and used it to rise to power.
-When Republicans took the House four years later, he was elected as the Speaker of the House.
+When Republicans took the House four years later, he was elected the Speaker of the House.

 Norquist and Limbaugh used the tax increase to rally Republicans and asked candidates in the party to sign a pledge that they wouldn’t vote for a tax increase in office.
 Many elected officials believed that the topic of a tax increase was politically toxic after Bush’s defeat.
-Even today, Norquist use the argument that if people want higher taxes they will vote Democrat, but when they vote Republican it is because they want lower taxes.
+Even today, Norquist uses the argument that if people want higher taxes they will vote Democrat but when they vote Republican, it is because they want lower taxes.
 He says that Bush’s removal from office is evidence of that.

 “Republican elected officials who vote for tax increases are rat heads in the Coke bottle.
 They damage the brand for everybody else,” Norquist once said.